dhk3136/incivility-sentiment-analysis/README.md

 ## Purpose:

-To predict the classification of a "toxic" comment from ConversationAI's Wikipedia comments corpus.
+To predict the classification of reader comments accompanying online articles from the *New York Times*.
+This is a multi-categorical classification task using six different "toxic" categories:
+- Toxic
+- Severe Toxic
+- Obscene
+- Threat
+- Insult
+- Identity Hate

+A look at the initial data:
+![initial dataframe examples(img/toxic_categories.png)

+## Technologies
+- Tensorflow, Keras, Scikit-Learn, pandas, Numpy, NLTK, Matplotlib, Seaborn

 The dataset needed a substantial amount of cleaning.
 Aside from commenters' use of poor syntax and spelling, items such as IP addresses, names and extensions of files and images, (occasional) usernames, multiple escape characters, strangely placed symbols (e.g., =, @, . ., "") appeared for no discernable reason, or in the least, out of place, and several places in the text displayed words stuck together with no white space in between.
 NaNs were present as were 0 float values for no apparent reason.
 However, I was glad to see an equal number of rows for the dataset's features.